aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/quickstart/_index.md

 ---
-title: "Aspose.Cells Cloud Quickstart: Create a spreadsheet application in 5 minutes."
+title: "Aspose.Cells Cloud Quickstart: Create a spreadsheet application in 5 minutes"
 second_title: "Document"
 ArticleTitle: "Aspose.Cells Cloud Quickstart"
 linktitle: "Quickstart"
 type: docs
 url: /quickstart/
-description: "Aspose.Cells Cloud supports Excel to create, convert, merge, split, protected, inner object operation, and so on."
+description: "Aspose.Cells Cloud enables creating, converting, merging, splitting, protecting Excel files and performing inner‑object operations, among many other features."
 weight: 20
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Quickstart
+keywords: "Aspose.Cells Cloud, Excel, Spreadsheet, API, Cloud SDK, REST API, PDF, CSV, JSON, Quickstart"
 ---

-These instructions guide you through initializing Aspose.Cells Cloud API and installing the required spreadsheet-processing libraries.
+These instructions guide you through initializing the Aspose.Cells Cloud API and installing the required spreadsheet‑processing libraries.

-You can easily integrate spreadsheet conversion, generation and editing features into applications running on any modern OS.
-They assist to read, edit, merge, split spreadsheets as well as convert spreadsheets to various file formats.
-These programming libraries allow you to work with a complete set of Spreadsheet components, such as data, styles, formulas, tables, chart, pivot table, headers, footers, comments, drawing objects, hyperlinks, watermarks, and much more.
+You can easily integrate spreadsheet conversion, generation, and editing features into applications running on any modern OS.
+They enable you to read, edit, merge, and split spreadsheets as well as convert them to various file formats.
+These programming libraries allow you to work with a complete set of spreadsheet components, such as data, styles, formulas, tables, charts, pivot tables, headers, footers, comments, drawing objects, hyperlinks, watermarks, and much more.

 ## Create a Free Account

-Aspose Cloud relies on a clear and comfortable sales model, that you can fully evaluate and test a product before committing to buying it.
+Aspose Cloud relies on a clear and comfortable pricing model that lets you fully evaluate and test the product before committing to a purchase.

 First, you need to create a free account to have access to Cloud infrastructure: